5cnetwork/ace139.github.io/_posts/2016-10-15-installing-pycharm-in-linux.markdown

 # Installing JetBrains PyCharm IDE in Linux

 **PyCharm** has been controversially the best IDE available for Python and it's frameworks.
 It's competitor **Microsoft Visual Studio** is also very good but it comes with a whole lot of features irrelevant to Python and hence resource hungry.
 PyCharm on the other hand is comparatively less resource hungry and Python concentrated.
 PyCharm also allows to acquire [free license](https://www.jetbrains.com/student/) for Students.
-So if you are a student, grab one and use Professonal Edition for free or You can use the Community Edition.
+So if you are a student, grab one and use **Professonal Edition** for free else you can use the **Community Edition**.

 ### Download